US and Iran dig in and ramp up threats as war rages with no end in sight

 The United Arab Emirates reported two more deaths as nine drones struck the country, while nearly three dozen other drones and missiles were intercepted.
 Firefighters battled a blaze in the industrial city of Ruwais — home to petrochemical plants — after an Iranian drone strike, officials said.
 No injuries were reported there.

-Attacks on the wealthy Gulf country — home to the business and travel hub of Dubai — have killed six people and wounded 122 others since the U.S. and Israel launched attacks on Iran on Feb.
-28, triggering a shatter-shot response by Tehran across the region.
+Iranian attacks on the wealthy Gulf country — home to the business and travel hub of Dubai — have killed six people and wounded 122 others since the U.S. and Israel launched a surprise bombardment of Iran on Feb.
+28.

 In Bahrain, authorities said an Iranian attack hit a residential building in the capital, Manama, killing a 29-year-old woman and wounding eight people.
-Saudi Arabia said it destroyed two drones over its oil-rich eastern region, and Kuwait’s National Guard said it shot down six drones.
+Bahrain's Defense Ministry says it has intercepted over 100 ballistic missiles and 175 drones since the war began.

 Sirens also sounded in Jerusalem, and sounds of explosions could be heard in Tel Aviv as Israel’s air defenses worked to intercept barrages from Iran.
 Hezbollah, which began firing on Israel after the start of the war, launched missiles into Israel.